WarriorofZarona/Good-README-Generator/README.md

 * [Credits](#credits)

 # Installation
-Type npm install to install necessary dependencies like axios, dotenv, and inquirer.
+Typed npm install in node to install necessary dependencies such as axios, dotenv, and inquirer.

 # Usage
-Quickly generate READMEs for future projects.
+Quickly create README files for projects.

 # License
-No licenses used for this project.
+No licenses used for the project.

 # Contributing
-undefined
+No contributing information used for the project.

 # Tests
-Ran node index.js in root directory to ensure README file was generated.
+Ran node index.js in root directory to ensure that README file is generated correctly

 # Questions
 ![Profile Avatar](https://avatars0.githubusercontent.com/u/56315576?v=4)